DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Discussion and Future Work

-The principles of our human-agent co-generation paradigm are fundamentally modality-agnostic, extending far beyond the GUI.
-This vision is grounded in Multiple Resource Theory~\cite{Wickens_2002}, which posits that distributing information across different cognitive channels (e.g., visual, auditory) can significantly reduce user workload.
-Our paradigm is uniquely suited to operationalize this, enabling the agent to act as an intelligent resource allocator.
-For example, it could dynamically generate a voice interface~\cite{adaptivevox} upon detecting cognitive strain from linguistic cues~\cite{Khawaja_Chen_Marcus_2014}, or co-create layouts in emerging platforms like AR~\cite{niyazovUserDrivenConstraintsLayout2023} and human-robot interaction~\cite{geGenComUIExploringGenerative2025}.
-Ultimately, integrating this approach with Ability-Based Design principles~\cite{wobbrockAbilityBasedDesignConcept2011, wobbrockAbilityBasedDesign2018} points toward a profound future: interfaces co-generated not just for the task, but for the unique and diverse abilities of each user, creating a truly personal and empowering experience.
+A truly proactive partner requires a richer contextual understanding.
+Future iterations may incorporate real-time sensor data, such as GPS or physical activity, to infer the user's immediate situation~\cite{yangContextAgentContextAwareProactive2025, chenGapSynergyEnhancing2023}.
+Moreover, establishing a persistent memory pool to distill long-term user profiles from historical interactions would enable the agent to cold-start new tasks.
+This evolution allows the system to offer more holistic, personalized support tailored to the user's habits~\cite{zhangEmpoweringAgileBasedGenerative2024, xuCanLargeLanguage2024}.
+Furthermore, the principles of our co-generation paradigm are fundamentally modality-agnostic, extending far beyond the GUI.
+Grounded in Multiple Resource Theory~\cite{Wickens_2002}, the agent can act as an intelligent resource allocator that distributes information across cognitive channels to reduce workload.
+For instance, the system could dynamically generate voice interfaces upon detecting cognitive strain~\cite{adaptivevox, Khawaja_Chen_Marcus_2014}, or co-create layouts for emerging platforms like AR~\cite{niyazovUserDrivenConstraintsLayout2023} and human-robot interaction~\cite{geGenComUIExploringGenerative2025}.
+Ultimately, integrating Ability-Based Design principles~\cite{wobbrockAbilityBasedDesignConcept2011, wobbrockAbilityBasedDesign2018} points toward a future where interfaces are co-generated not just for the task, but for the unique abilities of each user.